f2quantum/kylin/website/versioned_docs/version-3.1.3/gettingstarted/quickstart.md

 - Kafka
 - Kylin

-It will also automatically run $ KYLIN_HOME / bin / sample.sh and create a kylin_streaming_topic in Kafka and continue to send data to that topic to allow users to experience building and querying cubes in batches and streams as soon as the container is launched.
+It will also automatically run `$KYLIN_HOME/bin/sample.sh` and create a kylin_streaming_topic in Kafka and continue to send data to that topic to allow users to experience building and querying cubes in batches and streams as soon as the container is launched.

 Users can enter the container through the docker exec command.
 The relevant environment variables in the container are as follows:
 - JAVA_HOME = /home/admin/jdk1.8.0_141